-I am delighted to present to you the audio-visual guide for ‘Pictures at our Exhibition’.
-This is the most exciting project the orchestra has undertaken in my time as chairman, I hope you enjoy experiencing the results as much as we did creating them.
+In 2015-16, we undertook one of our most exciting young composer project.
+Below you’ll find the audio-visual guide for ‘Pictures at our Exhibition’.
+We hope you enjoy experiencing the results as much as we did creating them.

 ‘Pictures at APO’s Exhibition’ (#APOpictures) is a piece that was commissioned by the Aldworth Philharmonic Orchestra (APO) and had its world premiere at The Concert Hall, Reading Town Hall, in January 2016.

 #APOpictures was inspired by Mussorgsky’s piano piece ‘Pictures at an Exhibition’; after attending an exhibition of works by his friend Victor Hartmann, who had recently died, Mussorsky was so inspired by ten of the pictures that he wrote a series of short piano pieces depicting them.
 He also composed ‘promenade’ sections reflecting his own walk around the exhibition, which joins the pictures together into a complete work.